Damp Proof Course Cost

 The longer the damp has been left untreated, the worse the damage will be.
 If the damp has been ignored or simply covered up, you may find a lot of hidden damage that you weren't aware of.

-Once your contractor has completed a survey, they may uncover more problems than you realised.
+Once your contractor has completed a detailed damp survey, they may uncover more problems than you realised.
 If there is extensive damp damage, this can affect the structural integrity of your home and will, therefore, require more work.

 Type of Treatment